Von-Taylor/CSE15L-Lab-Reports/lab-report-week-9.md

 > Sample Submission 3: https://github.com/ucsd-cse15l-f22/list-methods-compile-error
 > ![sample3](Week-9-Lab-Reports-Pics/sample3.jpg)

-## Choose one of the examples you showed in screenshot, and describe a trace of what your `grade.sh` does on that example
+## **Choose one of the examples you showed in screenshot, and describe a trace of what your `grade.sh` does on that example**
-- Chosen Screenshot --> Sample Student Submission 2
+- Chosen Screenshot --> Sample Student Submission 2: https://github.com/ucsd-cse15l-f22/list-methods-corrected

-1. For each line with a command, what its standard output and standard error are for this run, and whether its return code was zero or nonzero
+1. **For each line with a command, what its standard output and standard error are for this run, and whether its return code was zero or nonzero**
+    - ##### I found the standard outputs by using the '>' redirection syntax, I found the standard errors by using the '2>' redirection syntax, and I used an 'echo $?' to see the return codes for all the commands that were run by the Sample Student Submission 2.
+    - ##### However, the redirection did not redirect everything for the 'git clone', 'echo', and 'java' commands, so I put the standard output based on what was printed on the terminal instead.
+> - For the `rm -rf student-submission` line, its standard output was nothing, its standard error was also nothing, and its return code was 0.
-> - For the `git clone $1 student-submission` line, its standard error was nothing, its return code was 0, and its standard output was:
+> - For the `git clone $1 student-submission` line, its return code was 0, its standard output was:
 > ```
-> Cloning into 'student-submission'...
 > remote: Enumerating objects: 3, done.
 > remote: Counting objects: 100% (3/3), done.
 > remote: Compressing objects: 100% (2/2), done.
 > remote: Total 3 (delta 0), reused 3 (delta 0), pack-reused 0
 > Receiving objects: 100% (3/3), done.
 > ```
+> &ensp;&thinsp; &ensp;&thinsp; &ensp;&thinsp; &ensp;&thinsp; And its standard error was:
+> ```
+> Cloning into 'student-submission'...
+>  ```
 > - For the `echo "ListExamples.java file found"` line, its standard error was nothing, its return code was 0, and its standard output was:
 > ```
 > ListExamples.java file found
 > ```
+> - For the `cd ..` line, its standard output was nothing, its standard error was also nothing, and its return code was 0.
+> - For the `cp -r lib student-submission/` line, its standard output was nothing, its standard error was also nothing, and its return code was 0.
+> - For the `cp TestListExamples.java student-submission/` line, its standard output was nothing, its standard error was also nothing, and its return code was 0.
+> - For the `cd student-submission` line, its standard output was nothing, its standard error was also nothing, and its return code was 0.
-> - For the `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` line, its standard error was nothing, its return code was 0, and its standard output was also nothing.
+> - For the `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` line, its standard output was nothing, its standard error was also nothing, and its return code was 0.
 > - For the `echo "Compilation succeeded"` line, its standard error was nothing, its return code was 0, and its standard output was:
 > ```
 > Compilation succeeded